kelvins/nomade/README.md

 $ nomade migrate "My first migration"
 ```

+Implement the `upgrade` and `downgrade` functions in the migration file.

 Then apply the migration to the database:

 ```bash
 $ nomade upgrade head
 ```

-To discover more Nomade features please read the documentation or run:
+To discover more **Nomade** features please read the documentation or run:

 ```bash
 $ nomade --help